 - While planning the master thesis process, ask your supervisor when he/she will be absent (e.g. conference, vacation), and make sure to consider this in your time-line.

-- Make sure that you have plenty of time available to work on their master's thesis.
+- Make sure that you have plenty of time available to work on your master's thesis.
 For a master's thesis of 30 EC, the graduation process takes on average 840 hours.
 Spread equally over 3 periods, this averages to 28 hours per week!
 The time required to complete the master's thesis varies, and depends on the difficulty level of the project, the set-up of the research, the engagement of any external parties, and the skills, capabilities and diligence of the student.

 - Your conduct and actions and the course of the process (incl. completion within the scheduled time) are all taken into account in the assessment of the master's thesis.